Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: How accretion affects the shadow limits

 \subsection{Complications of baryonic accretion}

 In practice, the structure of the accretion flow may differ greatly from the steady-state model considered above.
 Any initial peculiar velocities will prevent direct ingestion of the matter onto the black hole; instead it would form a baryonic core around the SLAB.
 While this would allow matter to accumulate, the scale of the resulting accretion disk would be much larger than the black hole and thus the mass would be more dilute.
 Additionally, the higher densities allow for more effective radiative cooling, potentially causing most of the gas to remain neutral.
-The gas may collapse to form stars (Population III in this case), sealing away most of the mass and opening up lines of sight to the shadow.
-A more detailed study of accretion in these unusual conditions onto SLABs is necessary to fully account for its effects.
+The gas may collapse to form stars (\editOne{which would be Population III for high redshift SLABs}), sealing away most of the mass and opening up lines of sight to the shadow. \editOne{Additionally, at late epochs, a fraction of the baryonic material would already be condensed into galaxies.} A more detailed study of accretion in these unusual conditions is necessary to fully account for its effects.